cran-task-views/DifferentialEquations/DifferentialEquations.md

 BVPs have solutions and/or derivative conditions specified at the boundaries of the independent variable.

--   Package `r pkg("bvpSolve")` solves BVPs of systems of ordinary differential equations and differential algebraic equations.
+-   Package `r pkg("diffeqr")` can solve BVPs using the **DifferentialEquations.jl** package from the Julia programming language.
 -   The package `r pkg("ReacTran")` can solve BVPs that belong to the class of reactive transport equations.
--   Package `r pkg("diffeqr")` can also solve BVPs using the **DifferentialEquations.jl** package from the Julia programming language.

 ### Model Analysis and Calibration